 You can read the poem The Laughing Heart here.

 Bukowski is selective in the techniques he employs during the poem.
 One that stands out is towards the end of the poem, his use of enjambment directly contrasting to much of the rest of the poem.
 In suddenly changing his typical form and implying enjambment, Bukowski places emphasis on this moment, allowing the final resolution of the ‘The Laughing Heart’ to be more pertinent.

 Another technique Bukowski employs is a frequent use of end-stop and caesura.
 In doing this, the poem becomes fragmented and stunted, the many short sentences helping to build Bukowski’s blunt and unforgiving style.

 The Laughing Heart Analysis

-The poem begins without a capital letter, instantly altering the reader as Bukowski using techniques to emphasise the beginning of the poem.
-In this case, by using the uncapitalised ‘your’, any sense of grandeur or pretentiousness that sometimes is attached to poetry is instantly dispelled.
+The poem begins without a capital letter, instantly altering the reader as Bukowski using techniques to emphasize the beginning of the poem.
+In this case, by using the uncapitalized ‘your’, any sense of grandeur or pretentiousness that sometimes is attached to poetry is instantly dispelled.
 Bukowski is not trying to impress with beautiful or lyrical lines, instead just seeking to send a clear message.
 That message, ‘your life is your life’ rings throughout the poem, this idea being the central concept that Bukowski is trying to argue.